-• In communicating with the patient family and friends, only share information that is relevant to a family member or friend's involvement in care.
+- In communicating with the patient family and friends, only share information that is relevant to a family member or friend's involvement in care.
 If possible, ask the patient for permission to share information with another person.
-Students should always check with a facility's staff member prior to releasing information.

-- Ask for guidance from a staff member if the patient is incapacitated or unable to agree/object to sharing information. - FAX information: Fax only when necessary.
-Use care in insuring accuracy of FAX number.
-Use approved facility FAX coversheet.
-If possible, call recipient to indicate FAX is being sent. - Verification: When a person or entity making a request for PHI is unknown to us, we must verify their identity or legal authority. - If the patient has a Personal Representative (authorized by law to make health care decisions for the patient), the Personal Representative may exercise the patient's rights under the Privacy Rule.
-Staff/students are expected to make reasonable efforts to verify the identity of the Personal Representative by asking for identification, or ask for patient identifiers to confirm relationship with the patient. - It is never appropriate for a student to answer questions by the news media regarding patients. - Never remove a patient's medical record from the facility.
-In addition, please do not print out or make copies of the medical record or, take pictures of medical records. - Homework assignments or class presentations related to the clinical experience must have all PHI removed (remove all identifiable patient information). - In the case of a natural disaster, The American Red Cross may inquire about a patient's next of kin in order to notify them of a patient's status.
+Students should always check with a facility's staff member prior to releasing information. - Ask for guidance from a staff member if the patient is incapacitated or unable to agree/object to sharing information. - Verification: When a person or entity making a request for PHI is unknown to us, we must verify their identity or legal authority. - If the patient has a Personal Representative (authorized by law to make health care decisions for the patient), the Personal Representative may exercise the patient's rights under the Privacy Rule.
+Staff/students are expected to make reasonable efforts to verify the identity of the Personal Representative by asking for identification, or ask for patient identifiers to confirm relationship with the patient. - It is never appropriate for a student to answer questions by the news media regarding patients. - Homework assignments or class presentations related to the clinical experience must have all PHI removed (remove all identifiable patient information). - In the case of a natural disaster, The American Red Cross may inquire about a patient's next of kin in order to notify them of a patient's status.
 This information can be provided to the American Red Cross without an authorization. - Parents are allowed to see documentation regarding their minor child, even if the minor child asks for a private conversation with a health care provider.
 Some content, such as related to sexual health and reproduction, is protected and can only be shared with a parent or guardian if the child authorizes.